 On February 11, 2020, RentPath Holdings, Inc. ("RentPath"), certain direct or indirect wholly-owned subsidiaries of RentPath (together with RentPath, the "Sellers"), and, solely for the purposes set forth therein, CSGP Holdings, LLC ("CSGP"), an indirect wholly owned subsidiary of the Company ("Buyer") entered into an asset purchase agreement (the "Asset Purchase Agreement") dated as of February 12, 2020.
 Pursuant to the Asset Purchase Agreement, and subject to the terms and conditions set forth therein, CSGP agreed to acquire for \$588 million in cash all of the equity interests of RentPath, as reorganized following an internal restructuring of the Sellers ("Reorganized RentPath") pursuant to and under the joint chapter 11 plan of reorganization of the Sellers and certain of their affiliates to be filed in the U.S. Bankruptcy Court for the District of Delaware.
 Under the terms of the Asset Purchase Agreement, the Company agreed to guarantee the full and timely performance of CSGP's obligations under the Asset Purchase Agreement.
 The completion of the transaction is subject to customary conditions, including the expiration or termination of the applicable waiting period under applicable antitrust laws and bankruptcy approvals.
 On April 29, 2020, the Company and RentPath each received a request for additional information from the U.S. Federal Trade Commission ("FTC") with respect to the acquisition.
-The FTC's additional request extends the waiting period imposed by the Hart-Scott Rodino Antitrust Improvements Act of 1976 (the "HSR Act") until the parties complete the compliance process and the FTC has had an opportunity to review and engage with the parties on the substance of their submission.
+The FTC's additional request extends the waiting period imposed by the Hart-Scott Rodino Antitrust Improvements Act of 1976 (the "HSR Act") until the parties complete the compliance process and the FTC completes its review of the substance of the parties' submission.
 Bankruptcy court approval was obtained on June 9, 2020.
-On July 29, 2020, the Company exercised its option pursuant to the Asset Purchase Agreement to extend the Outside Date under that agreement for an additional three months in exchange for a maximum potential payment of \$7.5 million.
-The Company continues to expect the acquisition to close on or before February 12, 2021.
+On July 29, 2020, the Company exercised its option pursuant to the Asset Purchase Agreement to extend the date after which either the Sellers or the Buyer may terminate the Asset Purchase Agreement if the transaction has not closed (the "Outside Date") for an additional three months until November 12, 2020 in exchange for payment of \$7.5 million.
 As required by the Asset Purchase Agreement, the Company paid a \$59 million break fee into a cash escrow account.
-In the event the Asset Purchase Agreement is terminated under specified circumstances in which certain antitrust approvals are not obtained, or a governmental order related to antitrust or competition matters prohibits the consummation of the transaction, this amount is not refundable to the Company.
-As the transaction had not closed as of June 30, 2020, the break fee is recorded as restricted cash within cash, cash equivalents and restricted cash on the Company's condensed consolidated balance sheets.
+In the event the Asset Purchase Agreement is terminated under specified circumstances and either certain antitrust approvals are not obtained or a governmental order related to antitrust or competition matters prohibits the consummation of the transaction, this amount is not refundable to the Company.
+As the transaction had not closed as of September 30, 2020, the break fee is recorded as restricted cash within cash, cash equivalents and restricted cash on the Company's condensed consolidated balance sheets.